gradiuscypher/grIDS/suricata_configuration.md

 ```

 Let this run for about a minute, then ctrl-c the command to see what the reported packet drop was.

+## Sending log output to Elastic
+TODO: Complete this with Filebeat or Filebeat+Logstash